masterqsa/masterqsa-netlify-cms/src/pages/index.md

         can efficiently complete more reports, creating a competitive advantage and enabling them to win more business.

-description: >-
-  MasterQSA improves the PCI compliance report creation process for both professional security assessors and the employees of the merchant being assessed.
-On top of this improved experience, MasterQSA lowers the cost of report creation and improves QSA productivity.
-With MasterQSA, a QSA company can efficiently complete more reports, creating a competitive advantage and enabling them to win more business.
 intro:
   blurbs:
     - image: /img/masterqsa_logo.png